Azobisisobutyronitrile: Mechanism of decomposition

 Because azobisisobutyronitrile readily gives off free radicals, it is often used as a radical initiator.
 This happens at temperatures above 40 °C, but in experiments is more commonly done at temperatures between 66 °C and 72 °C. This decomposition has a ΔG‡ of 131 kJ/mol and results in two 2-cyano-2-propyl (carbon) radicals and a molecule of nitrogen gas.
 The release of nitrogen gas pushes this decomposition forward due to the increase in entropy.
 And the 2-cyano-2-propyl radical is stabilized by the −CN group.

 Chemical reactions

 These radicals formed by the decomposition of AIBN can initiate free-radical polymerizations and other radical-induced reactions.
 For instance, a mixture of styrene and maleic anhydride in toluene will react if heated, forming the copolymer upon addition of AIBN.
 Another example of a radical reaction that can be initiated by AIBN is the anti-Markovnikov hydrohalogenation of alkenes.

-Benzylic bromination

-AIBN can be used as the radical initiator for Wohl–Ziegler bromination.

-AIBN and tributyltin hydride (HSnBu3) reaction

-Reaction

-AIBN decomposes to create the 2-cyano-2-propyl radical, which then abstracts the hydrogen off of tributyltin hydride.
-This results in a tributyltin radical, which can be used in numerous reactions.
-For example, this radical could be used to remove a bromine from an alkene.
+AIBN has also been used as the radical initiator for Wohl–Ziegler bromination.
+The AIBN-derived 2-cyano-2-propyl radical abstracts the hydrogen from tributyltin hydride.
+The resulting tributyltin radical can be used for removal of a bromine atom.